eggerj/cospliceModNet/README.md

 ## Formulating SVRs for De Novo Network Inference of Co-splicing Modules

+The following R libraries are required for SVR formulation and network inference:
+- `WGCNA`
+- `stringr`
+- `ComplexHeatmap`
+- `circlize`

 The R script `cosplicing_module_infererence.R` loads the sample LSV quantities and LSV annotations in order to formulate SVRs and perform de novo network inference using the WGCNA framework.